Pfeiffer Big Sur State Park: European homesteaders

 The first known European settler in Big Sur was John Davis, who in 1853 claimed a tract of land along the Big Sur River.
 He built a cabin near the present day site of the beginning of the Mount Manuel Trail.
 In 1868, Native Americans Manual and Florence Innocenti bought Davis' cabin and land for $50.

 Pfeiffer family

 Sébastien Pfeiffer (born in Dolving, Moselle, Lorraine, France, in 1794) and his wife, Catherine Vetzer (born in Haut-Clocher, Moselle, Alsace-Champagne-Ardenne-Lorraine, in 1795), were married in 1819.
 Around 1830, they and their five children immigrated to St. Clair County, Illinois.

+Arrival in California

 Their son Michael (born on September 18, 1832) and two brothers, Joseph, and Alexander, left Illinois during the California Gold Rush for the gold fields of Sierra County, California, near the border with Nevada.